China port handles over 6,000 China-Europe freight trains

+A crane loads containers at Erenhot Port in North China's Inner Mongolia autonomous region on April 11, 2020.
+[Photo/Xinhua]

-HOHHOT, Feb.
-21 (Xinhua) -- A total of 6,072 China-Europe freight trains have passed through the border port of Erenhot in north China's Inner Mongolia Autonomous Region since 2013, according to the local customs.
+HOHHOT -- A total of 6,072 China-Europe freight trains have passed through the border port of Erenhot in North China's Inner Mongolia autonomous region since 2013, according to the local customs.

-The trains carried about 4.82 million tonnes of goods worth over 90 billion yuan (about 13.94 billion U.S. dollars), said Erenhot customs, which has been handling China-Europe freight trains since 2013.
+The trains carried about 4.82 million tons of goods worth over 90 billion yuan (about $13.94 billion), said Erenhot customs, which has been handling China-Europe freight trains since 2013.

 Initiated in 2011, the China-Europe cargo rail transport service is considered a significant component of the Belt and Road Initiative, boosting trade between China and countries participating in the program.
 Amid the pandemic, the service remains a reliable transportation channel.